aderant-handshake/HSFramework-Public/README.md

 If you do plan on updating this repository, make sure that you understand how to fork the project and create a pull request for the updates.

 #### Setup your machine to support a node.js/gulp build workflow
-Install and confirure node.js/gulp if you don't already have it on your build machine:
+Install and configure node.js/gulp if you don't already have it on your build machine:

 * Install [node.js](https://nodejs.org/en)
 * Launch node.js command prompt, go to local work folder (the local drive/folder where you cloned this repository)